 In this study, Rockbridge identified three positioning themes that were particularly effective in motivating consumers.
 To illustrate, one theme focused on a need to achieve financial control – certain unique features of the product delivered on this need, while control ultimately appealed to overriding life values such as an emphasis on responsibility.
 (See example below).
 The output advised creative professionals exactly what needed to be covered in messaging, including the features and benefits to stress, linkages that can be drawn to underlying emotions to improve message impact and comprehension, and values that could be portrayed symbolically.

 To apply the output, the creative team was supplied with the positioning strategies along with open-ended comments to provide further context.
 Following best practices for applying “means-end” value-chains, the clients were advised to (a) stress the dominant features, functional benefits and emotional benefits in advertising, (b) draw linkages in ads (e.g., more certainty gives you control) to ensure greater comprehension, and (c) portray the value orientations symbolically.

 The study provided interesting insights that the client had not expected due to the fact that they were entering a different marketplace with a new kind of product.
 The action-oriented output of MaxMessage™ gave clear direction on creative execution.
-The client is currently developing the marketing plan for this new product for launch in 2018.
+The client is currently developing the marketing plan for this new product for launch.